hammerheim-game/hammerheim-rules/5-warbands.md

 that the Warband is held together with iron-hard discipline.
 Profile M WS BS S T W I A Ld
 4 4 3 3 3 1 4 1 7
-Weapons/Armour: A Pit Fighter Veteran may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
+Weapons/Armor: A Pit Fighter Veteran may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
 Skills: The Veterans may choose from Combat & Strength when he gains a new skill.
 In addition, the Veterans may